takemobiteam/takemobi-test.github.io/docs/index.md

 ![Flow In Time](./attachments/FlowInTime2.png)

-## Amazon Web Services (AWS) Interfaces
+## Amazon Web Services (AWS) and API Interfaces

-- Bookings and Flights are streamed to Mobi via an AWS Kinesis Data Stream
+- **Inputs:** [Bookings and Flights](#bookings-and-flights) are streamed to Mobi via an AWS Kinesis Data Stream
-- Trips are streamed back to the client via an AWS Data Stream
+- **Outputs:** [Trips](#trips) are streamed back to the client via an AWS Data Stream
-- Any data issues identified in data validation checks are reported via AWS SNS
+- **Data Validation:** Any data issues identified in data validation checks are reported via AWS SNS.
+This includes [Kinesis Ingestion Data Validation](#kinesis-ingestion-data-validation) and [Pre-planning Data Validation](#pre-planning-data-validation).
+- **APIs:** Mobi REST [APIs](#apis) can be called by the client in order to make adjustments to plans as needed.
+These API calls can be triggered via the client's interface for staff, e.g. via buttons in a web portal that shows the Trips.
+Data validation issues for API calls are sent (***TODO: add how***).
+- **Master Data:** [Master Data](#master-data) is relatively static data that includes information about physical places and the business rules that should apply to relevant bookings during planning.
+The client can provide REST APIs for Mobi to call regularly to update Master Data, and can optionally send updates via an AWS Data Stream as well with specific information about what Bookings should be updated.
+Data validation issues for Master Data are sent (***TODO: add how***).

 ## Regular Planning Overview